 People with CRPS may be hypersensitive to pain, a condition that is known as hyperalgesia.
 They may also experience pain sensations in response to non-painful stimuli (allodynia).
 These symptoms may appear and disappear with time.

-How is Reflex Sympathetic Dystrophy Diagnosed?
+How Is Reflex Sympathetic Dystrophy Diagnosed?

 Often, doctors don’t realize your pain is due to RSD until you’ve been suffering from it for a while.
 When pain does not go away or is more intense than it should be for your type of injury, this can be the first indication that you have RSD.